Bird-SR: Bidirectional Reward-Guided Diffusion for Real-World Image Super-Resolution: Introduction

-To address these challenges, we propose a bidirectional, reward-guided diffusion super-resolution framework that jointly optimizes the forward and reverse processes over both synthetic and real-world data, enabling effective alignment of real-world super-resolution capability, as illustrated in Figure~\ref{fig:pipeline}.
-Our method is built upon three core ideas: (1) Directly optimization via noise injection and relative reward for synthetic data.
+To address these challenges, we propose a bidirectional reward-guided diffusion super-resolution framework that jointly optimizes the forward and reverse processes over both synthetic and real-world data, enabling effective alignment of real-world SR capability, as illustrated in Figure~\ref{fig:pipeline}.
+Our method is built upon three core ideas: (1) Direct optimization via noise injection and relative reward for synthetic data.
 We inject noise into clean images and directly recover them with a closed-form single-step forward formula.
 Leveraging the available ground truth, we enable precise supervision of structural distortion and optimize the model using relative rewards.
 This significantly improves optimization stability, enables flexible timestep control, and further mitigates reward hacking for real-world data.
 (2) Reward feedback learning for real-world low-resolution data with semantic alignment.
-Since the structural discrepancy between synthetic and real-world data is relatively minor at early time steps, we perform reward feedback along the reverse denoising trajectory, applying the reward signal at the later steps to optimize perceptual detail generation.
+Figure~\ref{fig:tsneanalysis} shows that during the reverse denoising process, while the semantic representations of synthetic and real data are highly aligned, their high-frequency perceptual details manifest a pronounced domain divergence.
+Motivated by this observation, we perform reward feedback along the reverse denoising trajectory, applying the reward signal at the later steps to optimize perceptual detail generation.
+This naturally corresponds to the temporal mechanism of diffusion models, which generate semantics in the early stages and synthesize textures in the later stages.
 Meanwhile, we incorporate semantic supervision to constrain structural consistency.
-(3) Trajectory-aware distortion–perception weighting along the forward diffusion trajectory.
+(3) Trajectory-aware distortion-perception weighting along the forward diffusion trajectory.
 We introduce dynamic weighting to balance structural learning at early steps and perceptual learning at later steps for synthetic data.